Skip to content

 Plant Based Treaty’s Enric Noguera on the shift from legacy food systems to plant-based solutions

-1 year ago2 days ago16 mins
+1 year ago1 month ago16 mins

 Plant Based Treaty is an initiative that seeks to put food systems at the heart of the climate transition.
 At…